boldbi/bold-bi-docs/docs/faq/ways-to-securely-access-data-behind-firewall-in-bold-bi.md

 ---
 # Ways to securely access data behind firewall in Bold BI

-To connect to your data securely in Bold BI,you can choose any one of the below supported solutions.
+To connect to your data securely in Bold BI, you can choose any one of the supported solutions listed below.

 ## Direct access

- For Bold BI cloud you must whitelist the IP addresses given [here](https://help.boldbi.com/working-with-data-source/white-list-ip-address-bold-bi-cloud/) to create datasource.
+To use Bold BI Cloud, you must whitelist the IP addresses provided [here](https://help.boldbi.com/working-with-data-source/white-list-ip-address-bold-bi-cloud/) in order to create a datasource.

 ## Site to Site VPN